About the North Island Kokako

 How can I identify the North Island Kokako?

 The North Island kōkako is a forest bird endemic to the North Island of New Zealand.
 It is grey in colour, with a small black mask.
-Adults have distinctive blue wattles.
-Because of its wattle, the bird is sometimes locally called the blue-wattled crow, although it is not a corvid.
-The name \"kōkako\" ...
+Adults have distinctive blue wattles, earning the species moniker of blue-wattled crow, though they are not corvids.
+The name \"kōkako\" comes from its vocalization: the ...

 Where can I report a North Island Kokako sighting?